nemonik/hands-on-DevOps/readme.md

 6. On the Windows task bar, enter `git` into `Search Windows` then select `Git Bash`.
 Use `Git Bash` instead of `Command` or `Powershell`.

+On OS X, git can be installed via [Homebrew](https://brew.sh/) or you can install the Git client directly <https://git-scm.com/download/mac>.

 ## 8.4.
 Retrieve the course material

 If you are reading this on paper and have nothing else, you only have a small portion of the class material.
 You will need to download the class project containing all the automation to spin up a DevOps toolchain and development virtual machines, etc.